Chrisolivieri/Chrisolivieri/README.md

 # Hi!👋 I'm Christian Olivieri!<br>

-Welcome to my GitHub profile!
-I'm a full-stack developer with a passion for web applications and exploring technologies.
+# Welcome to my GitHub profile!

+I'm a full-stack developer with a passion for building web applications and exploring new technologies.
+I love working on dynamic and scalable solutions, constantly learning and improving my skills along the way.
+Feel free to explore my repositories and connect with me!

 # 💻 Tech Stack: